Many people have a romance vs. reality view of prepping.

 The best group of people is people you’ve known for a very long time.

 If you don’t have a group, start building one now.
 Websites such as MeetUp.com work great.

-When building a preparedness group, you need to build relationships.
+When building a preparedness group, you need to create relationships.
 As you do, you’ll learn about people’s personalities.

 When learning about personalities, you may want to consider the following: